03 Using R syntax

 every class should be part of the query sample.
 During training

-the network tries to predict the correct classes of the examples.
+the network tries to predict the correct classes of query sample.

 The arguments loss_alpha